datumorphism/datumorphism.github.io/content/wiki/data-warehouse/olap-operations.md

 | 2018-12-30 | 1244 |
 | 2018-12-31 | 1302 |

 Roll-up is performed by summing up everything of the column revenue.
 It gives us the revenue of the whole year.
-Monthly and quarterly roll-up are also straightforward.
+Monthly and quarterly roll-up is also straightforward.